Skip to main content

 Patch files live at modules/{ModuleName}/patches/*.patch.

-Apply a single patch with git apply from the repo root:
+Apply a patch with git apply from the repo root:

 git apply modules/Auth/patches/user.patch